-Because diamond interchanges or SPUIs could accommodate traffic at all interchanges, there was no need to include DDIs (which can accommodate higher traffic volumes more efficiently but are the most difficult for bicyclists and pedestrians).
+Because diamond interchanges or SPUIs could accommodate traffic at all interchanges, there was no need to include DDIs (which are the most difficult for bicyclists and pedestrians).

 By considering only diamond interchanges and SPUIs throughout the study area, UDOT also increases interchange consistency for all users (motorists, bicyclists, and pedestrians) through the I-15 corridor, improves connectivity, and enhances the level of comfort for bicyclists and pedestrians.